amitness/Thar/README.md

 The nepali dataset is sorted according to [Devanagari](https://en.wikipedia.org/wiki/Devanagari) script while english dataset is sorted in alphabetical order.

 Feel free to use it in your projects.

+##Use Cases:
+Make your creative uses of this data.
+Maybe you can use the data for word suggestions or as a blacklist for spell checker.
+Or maybe you're doing NLP in Nepali and want data to identify names from a sentence.